kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

 The main idea of _continuous integration_ is to automate building and testing such that your merge to a shared branch or repository is known to work.
 The idea is that multiple people can work on the same code base and conflicts get recognized early and not after two months of developing.
-Typically the CI _pipeline_ does unit and integration tests that make sure that the chances have not broken the code.
+Typically, the CI _pipeline_ does unit and integration tests that make sure that the chances have not broken the code.
 This allows for regular, hopefully daily, merge pushes to the shared repository.

 In Git therms this would be a common _remote repository_ for the developers.